top of page

 Enlighten Immunology

-Work was made with advice from ten immune based science labs across Europe, constituting the Enlight-Ten research project which tries to understand our immune system better by looking at the functioning of T cells, specific white blood cells, by cross-disciplinary research between T cell immunology and big data analysis.
+Work was made with advice from ten immune based science labs across Europe, constituting the Enlight-Ten research project which tries to understand our immune system better by looking at the functioning of specific white blood cells, called T cells by cross-disciplinary research using big data analysis.

-The work was included in the exhibition Art Enlightening Immunology at the Waag, Amsterdam, in 2018, in the Waag's Theatrum Anatomicum, which included further artworks by the artists Marta de Menezes and Herwig Turk and the scientist Luis Graca.
+The work was included in the exhibition Art Enlightening Immunology at the Waag, Amsterdam, in 2018, in the Waag's Theatrum Anatomicum, which included further artworks by the artists Marta de Menezes, Herwig Turk and the scientist Luis Graca.

 Heading 1

-The Gatekeeper explores the bodies constant checking of it's own cells, as to there being 'self' or 'non-self', a process that happens in the lymphatic system and undertaken by T-cells.
-The Gatekeeper was included in the exhibition Art Enlightening Immunology at the Waag, Amsterdam, in 2018, included were further artworks by the artistes Marta de Menezes, and Herwig Turk and the scientist Luis Graca.
+The Gatekeeper explores the body's constant checking of it's own cells, as being 'self' or 'non-self', a process that happens in the lymphatic system and is undertaken by T-cells.
+The Gatekeeper was included in the exhibition Art Enlightening Immunology at the Waag, Amsterdam, in 2018, included were further artworks by the artists Marta de Menezes, Herwig Turk and the scientist Luis Graca.

-Bellow are a series of flat art works on watercolour paper made for the project.
-The principal behind the work, was to give shape to a generalised human body, by defining through the lymphatic sytem, part of the bodies immune system, set against what might be trying to dismantle the body, be it virus, backteria, fungi or parasite.
-At the most base level it is teh immune system that defines us as us.
+Below are a series of flat art works on watercolour paper made for the project.
+The principal behind the work, was to give shape to a generalised human body, by defining through the lymphatic sytem, part of the body's immune system, set against what might be trying to dismantle the body, be it viruses, bacteria, fungi or parasites.
+At the most base level, it is the immune system that defines "us" as "us".